 Amalienborg is the showpiece of Frederiksstaden, situated in Copenhagen city.
-It lies on two axes, one long and one short called 'Amaliegade' & 'Frederiksgade' respectively.
-The palace was the residence of the royal families in the past which constitute four identical palaces with an octagon shape courtyard.
-The four palaces include Christian VII’s Palace, Christian VIII’s Palace, Frederik VIII’s Palace, and Christian IX’s Palace which pulls a crowd.
+It lies on two axes, one long and one short, called Amaliegade & Frederiksgade, respectively.
+The palace is the home of the Danish royal family.
+It consists of four identical classical palace façades around an octagonal courtyard.
+The four palaces include Christian VII’s Palace, Christian VIII’s Palace, Frederik VIII’s, and Christian IX’s Palace, which pulls a crowd.

-Address: Amalienborg Slotsplads 5, 1257 København K, Denmark
+Address: Amalienborg Slotsplads 5, 1257 Copenhagen K, Denmark

 Carlsberg Brewery Visitor Center

-Rosenborg Palace is a small castle, located to the east of the Botanic Garden of Copenhagen which is open for the public as a museum.
+Rosenborg Palace is a small castle located to the east of the Botanic Garden of Copenhagen, which is open to the public as a museum.
 The castle is well connected by bus routes as well as by commercial tour buses.

-Address: Black Diamond, Søren Kierkegaards Plads 1, 1221 København K, Denmark
+Address: Black Diamond, Soren Kierkegaards Plads 1, 1221 Copenhagen K, Denmark

 The Little Mermaid